-Since Franklin D. Roosevelt opened the 1932 Winter Olympic Games, Lake Placid has been a well-known center for winter sports activities.
-When the United States national team beat the Soviet national team at the 1980 Winter Olympic Games, Lake Placid became known the world over as the host of the greatest moment in sports history.
-While Lake Placid is known worldwide as an institution for winter sports, many would be surprised to hear that summer sports in Lake Placid are just as dynamic as their snowcapped counterparts and golf has been a vital element of Adirondack life for over a century when, in 1895, the same year the first public golf course opened in the Bronx's Van Cortlandt Park, the first Adirondack golf course was built.
+Since Franklin D. Roosevelt opened the 1932 Winter Olympic Games and the United States national team beat the Soviet national team at the 1980 Winter Olympic Games, Lake Placid became known the world over as the host of the greatest moment in sports history.
+But would you be surprised to hear that summer sports in Lake Placid are just as dynamic as their snowcapped counterparts?
+Golf has been a vital element of Adirondack life for over a century when, in 1895, the same year the first public golf course opened in the Bronx's Van Cortlandt Park, the first Adirondack golf course was built.

 With over a dozen golf courses a short drive of the High Peaks region, it is easy to see why many Adirondack residents can be found on the greens once the sun comes out after a long winter and, with five wonderful golf courses in Lake Placid, it is easy to see why many guests stay at High Peaks Resort with golf on their mind.
-As an early spring graced the Adirondacks with warm temperatures and the locals started to put away their ice fishing gear in favor of fishing rods and golf clubs, I had the opportunity to explore the history of golf in the Adirondacks with the man who wrote the book on it (quite literally!); PGA Professional and Director of Golf at the Whiteface Club & Resort, Peter Martin.
+We had the opportunity to explore the history of golf in the Adirondacks with the man who wrote the book on it (quite literally!); PGA Professional and Director of Golf at the Whiteface Club & Resort, Peter Martin.

 Peter Martin: It's always been my club; I've been here 39 years.
 When I was a boy of 14 or 15 I caddied the Saranac Inn Golf Course, near Upper Saranac Lake.
 One summer afternoon when I wasn't busy I hitchhiked over here; they let me play golf here and I fell in love with it.
 It's always been one of my favorite courses and to become the Pro here was fantastic.
 So I've been lucky to have a job that I love at a course I absolutely love.